dylandao99/photo_repo/README.md

 # Photo Repo

 A Ruby-on-Rails-based photo repository made for the Shopify 2021 Summer Internship Application.
 Front-end is built to exercise all backend features, but is minimal and was not my focus for this project.
+Photo uploading is managed by Ruby-on-Rails' `ActiveStorage`.

 ## Features
 - User account creation/authentication